-ΤοοΙ Benefit to audit KPMG Clara Collaboration KCCC is our secure audit platform and a one-stop shop through which we plan, execute and manage the sproviding you with real-time access to the process at every step, including exchange of information and ac real-time reporting you need in one central location.
+Tool Benefit to audit KPMG Clara Collaboration KCCC is our secure audit platform and a one-stop shop through which we plan, execute and manage the audit, providing you with real-time access to the process at every step, including exchange of information and access to the real-time reporting you need in one central location.
 Journal Entry Analysis Our journal entry tool assists in the performance of detailed journal entry testing based on engagement-specific risk identification and circumstances.
 Our tool provides auto-generated journal entry population statistics and focusses our audit effort on journal entries that are riskier in nature.